GowerCampbell/OOP-Classes/PracticalExamples/car-management-system.md

 The export/import feature was particularly rewarding to implement.
 It demonstrates how data persistence can be achieved using JSON files, which are both human-readable and widely supported.
 This feature makes the system more practical for real-world use.

-Overall, this project deepened my understanding of OOP, file handling, and error management in Python.
-It also highlighted the importance of designing systems with scalability and usability in mind.

 ---

 ## Bibliography